 Jordan and Ian are engaged to be married and have decided to tie the knot at

 St Paul’s Church, Hooton and will continue the celebrations with their family and friends at the fabulous Brook Hall, Childer Thornton.
-Jordan and Ian were a couple when I first met them 4 years ago when Ian’s sister, Claire married Rich….when this happens I feel incredibly old!
+Jordan and Ian were a couple when I first met them 4 years ago when Ian’s sister, Claire married Rich and I was their wedding photographer….when this happens I feel incredibly old!

 At our pre-wedding meeting, the first thing that captured me about Jordan and Ian is that they both have the most captivating smiles.
 Whatever room they walk in to, they light it up.
 It was such a pleasure for Capture My Wedding to be chosen as their wedding photographer as I knew that it would be so much fun.